 Cilantro Lime Cauliflower Rice is a great low carb substitute for the rice that you typically get at many Mexican takeout spots.
 It works well in everything from Indian food to keto burrito bowls.
 Plus, it’s great for meal prep, can be cooked with frozen cauliflower rice, and requires about five ingredients and one pan.
 In this post, I share how to make cilantro lime cauliflower rice at home.
 Plus, I provide some main protein ideas to pair this with for dinner.

 There are several reasons that you need this easy recipe in your life.

 First, keto burrito bowls and other keto-friendly Mexican foods are not complete without this low-carb side dish.
 In fact, when I made this with slow cooker pork roast, the cauliflower rice made the dish extra filling.

-Second, if you’re following a low-carb or ketogenic diet, then you can substitute it for the versions you would pick up at Chiptole & Qdoba.
+Second, if you’re following a low-carb or ketogenic diet, then you can substitute it for the regular rice versions you would pick up at Chiptole & Qdoba.
 Those have 36-40g of carbs so they’re definitely a no-go most of the time.

 Lastly, cauliflower is packed with nutrients so I find this to be a delicious way to sneak in more vegetables and good stuff.

 To make this Cilantro Lime Cauliflower Rice, I used:

 - Cauliflower Rice: You can use fresh or frozen cauliflower rice in this recipe.

 - Lime Juice: you can use the juice of a lime or bottled lime juice.